Barbara S. Jones: Federal judicial service

 On the recommendation of Senator Daniel Patrick Moynihan, Jones was nominated to the United States District Court for the Southern District of New York by President Bill Clinton on October 18, 1995 to a seat vacated by Judge Kenneth Conboy.
 She was confirmed by the United States Senate on December 22, 1995, and received commission on December 26, 1995.
-Jones took senior status on December 31, 2012, and subsequently retired from the court on January 4, 2013 to go into private practice.
+Jones assumed senior status on December 31, 2012, and subsequently retired from the court on January 4, 2013 to go into private practice.
 She now works on white collar and financial fraud cases as a partner in the New York office of Bracewell LLP.